quiph/RecyclerView-FastScroller/README.md

 by calling the `attachFastScrollerToRecyclerView` method on the `RecyclerView`

 ### Linking with items:
-To reflect the item on the index of the top-most visible item, add make the adapter implement the `OnPopupTextUpdate` interface, which override the method
+To reflect the item on the index of the top-most visible item, make the adapter implement the `OnPopupTextUpdate` interface, which overrides the method
 `onChange(int index)` which passes the index of the element whose info needs to be displayed in the popup.

 The `CharSequence` to be displayed should be returned in this method.